USS Liguria: End-of-war activity

 NOTE: The following may be called into question given the information in the images shown above in the 1945 Christmas card which depicts ports-of-call prior to the time the card was created.
-If the dating of the card is correct, the ports-of-call would have already been visited, whereas, if the following is correct, the card would have to been made with knowledge of ports not yet visited.
+If the dating of the card is correct, the ports-of-call would have already been visited, whereas, if the following is correct, the card would have to have been made with knowledge of ports not yet visited.

 For the next 6 months, the ship operated independently in the Yellow Sea, transporting passengers, stores, and cargo for the occupation of South Korea and the forces afloat along the northern coast of China.
 She unloaded provisions at Fusan and Jinsen, South Korea, and at Tientsin, Qingdao, and Shanghai, China.

 Liguria departed Shanghai 22 April 1946 (see the previous images for possible corrective information for this timeline and the omission of Guam as a port-of-call) for the U.S. West Coast arriving San Francisco, California, 21 May.
 She sailed for Pearl Harbor 1 month later arriving 29 June.